SaifAati/RPCGeoTag2RPCTxt/README.md

 2-Script mode:

-    ## If you want to use the script instead of the command line tool, comment line 103 and uncomment the lines from 106 tp 112
+    ## If you want to use the script instead of the command line tool, comment line 103 and uncomment the lines from 106 to 112
     ## Provide the inputPath and the outputPAth (optional)
     class Args:
         def __init__(self):